WALTER-GROUP/hackathon-sustainable-logistics/README.md

 2. The agent is developed and executed on Replit, a web-based IDE in the cloud.
 3. Regularly (every 5 minutes) we start a new simulation run and send requests to all available agents.
 4. You can observe the real-time dashboards during the run.
-5. You can also download full simulation trace immediately after the run ends
+5. You can also download the full simulation traces immediately after the run ends.

 The goal is to **observe, iterate and improve**.